 Page

-Questions and Answers About the 2018 Annual Meeting of Stockholders 2
+Questions and Answers About the 2014 Annual Meeting of Stockholders 1

-Voting Securities and Principal Stockholders 4
+Voting Securities and Principal Stockholders 3

-Proposal 1: Election of Directors 6
+Proposal 1: Election of Directors 5

+Nominees for Election 5

+Biographical and Other Information regarding inTEST's Directors 5

+Director Independence 7

+Board Leadership Structure 7

+Risk Oversight 7

+Transactions with Related Persons 7

-Corporate Governance 8
+Corporate Governance 7

+Committees of the Board of Directors 7

+Meetings 8

+Stockholder Communications with the Board of Directors 8

+Compensation Procedures 8

+Nominating Procedures 9

-Audit Committee Report 11
+Audit Committee Report 10

+Executive Officers 10

-Executive Officers of inTEST 11
+Executive Officers 10

+Biographical and Other Information Regarding in TEST's Executive Officers 10

 Executive Compensation 11

-Director Compensation 17

-Proposal 2:Approval of the Amendment and Restatement of the 2014 Stock Plan to Increase the Number of Shares Available under the 2014 Stock Plan 18

-Proposal 3: Ratification of Independent Registered Public Accounting Firm 21

-Section 16(a) Beneficial Ownership Reporting Compliance 22

-Information Regarding Deadlines and Procedures for Submission of Stockholder Proposals and Nominations of Directors 22

-Annual Report 23

-Appendix A - Amended and Restated inTEST Corporation 2014 Stock Plan 24

-inTEST CORPORATION

-804 East Gate Drive, Suite 200

-Mt.
-Laurel, New Jersey 08054

-PROXY STATEMENT
+Occasion of Francisco Communication Programs 11

+Overview of Executive Compensation Program 11 Summary Compensation Table of Named Executive Officers 12 Outstanding Equity Awards at 2013 Fiscal Year End 14 Potential Payments Upon Termination Following a Change of Control 14 Director Compensation 15 Proposal 2: Approval of the inTEST Corporation 2014 Stock Plan 16 Proposal 3: Ratification of Independent Registered Public Accounting Firm 18 Section 16(a) Beneficial Ownership Reporting Compliance 19 Information Regarding Deadlines and Procedures for Submission of Stockholder Proposals and Nominations of Directors 19 Annual Report 20 inTEST CORPORATION 804 East Gate Drive, Suite 200 Mt.
+Laurel, New Jersey 08054 PROXY STATEMENT

-ANNUAL MEETING OF STOCKHOLDERS To Be Held June 27, 2018
+ANNUAL MEETING OF STOCKHOLDERS To Be Held June 25, 2014

-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE STOCKHOLDER MEETING TO BE HELD ON WEDNESDAY, JUNE 27, 2018: Copies of this Proxy Statement and our 2018 Annual Report to Stockholders are available at http://ir.intest.com/annual-meeting-materials.
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE STOCKHOLDER MEETING TO BE HELD ON WEDNESDAY, JUNE 25, 2014: Copies of this Proxy Statement and our 2013 Annual Report to Stockholders are available at http://investor.shareholder.com/intest/annual.cfm?AnnualPage=meeting.

-This proxy statement and the enclosed proxy card are intended to be sent or given to stockholders of inTEST Corporation ("inTEST", "Company", "us" or "our") on or about May 23, 2018, in connection with the solicitation of proxies on behalf of the Board of Directors of inTEST ("Board of Directors" or "Board") for use at our 2018 Annual Meeting of Stockholders, to be held on Wednesday, June 27, 2018, at 11:00 A.M.
+This proxy statement and the enclosed proxy card are intended to be sent or given to stockholders of inTEST Corporation on or about May 23, 2014, in connection with the solicitation of proxies on behalf of our Board of Directors for use at our 2014 Annual Meeting of Stockholders, to be held on Wednesday, June 25, 2014, at 11:00 A.M.
 Eastern Daylight Time, in our offices located at 804 East Gate Drive, Suite 200, Mt.
 Laurel, New Jersey.